NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 - Financial constraints:

-Open access publishing, attending open science-related conferences, or accessing open educational resources often incur costs and the financial burden may limit the researchers participation in open science practices.
+Open-access publishing, attending open science-related conferences, or accessing open educational resources often incur costs and the financial burden may limit the researchers' participation in open science practices.

 - Lack of Funding and Support: